Mega Millions madness puts Americans' love for dreaming big on display

 On average, that's $206.69 per person.
 "Our obsession with lotteries, with gambling, is that unicorn feeling of, like, 'maybe it'll be me,'" Schlesinger said.

-It's the largest Mega Millions jackpot ever and the second-largest lottery in history.
+The Mega Millions jackpot -- which increased Friday afternoon from $970 million to $1 billion -- is the game's largest ever and the second-largest lottery in history.
 There's also a $430 million Powerball drawing Saturday.

 Last year, Mega Millions bumped its minimum jackpot up to $40 million and increased the number of balls from 15 to 25.
 The result: larger prizes and increased odds.